Back

 Summary

-In this article, we discussed eight different software development methodologies, each with its own unique approach to guiding the software development process.
+In this article, we discussed eight different software development methodologies, each with its own unique approach to guiding the software development processes.
 Each methodology is project-specific and has its own set of pros and cons.
 The choice of methodology depends on the project’s requirements and constraints.

 No matter which methodology your team chooses, the software development life cycle will remain approximately the same and will look like this: